lwjglgamedev/lwjglbook-bookcontents/chapter-20/chapter-20.md

 }
 ```

 It basically stores the size of the mesh in bytes (`sizeInBytes`), the material index to which it is associated, the offset in the buffer that holds the vertices information and the vertices, the number of indices for this mesh.
 The offset is measured in "rows" You can think that the portion of the mesh that holds positions, normals and texture coordinates as a single "row".
-This "row" holds all the information associated to a single vertex and will processed in teh vertex shader.
-This is why we just dive by three the number of position elements, each "row" will have three position elements, and the number of "rows" in the positions data will match the number of "Rows" in the normals data and so on.
+This "row" holds all the information associated to a single vertex and will be processed in the vertex shader.
+This is why we just dive by three the number of position elements, each "row" will have three position elements, and the number of "rows" in the positions data will match the number of "rows" in the normals data and so on.

 The `populateMeshBuffer` is defined like this: